nodesuite/nodesuite/README.md

 ## Summary

-A collection of utility packages for developing NodeJS applications.
+A collection of utility packages for developing NodeJS TypeScript applications.

 ## Packages